Transipedia/dekupl-viewer/README.md

 Open a browser at this address `http://0.0.0.0:8080` and enjoy it.

 #### Run in virtual env (docker)
-You also could run the app in docker virtual environnement.
+You could also run the app in a docker virtual environnement.
 ```
 docker build -t dekupl-viewer:0.1 .